Our Mission

 Who We Are

-We are Alaskans who believe that justice should not be for sale, that judges should be selected and retained on the basis of merit, and that the framers of the Alaska Constitution got it right when they kept politics out of the courtroom.
+We are Alaskans who believe that justice should not be for sale, that judges should be selected and retained on the basis of integrity and professionalism, and that the framers of the Alaska Constitution got it right when they kept partisan politics out of the courtroom.

 Meet Our Board